Quantum transient heat transport in the hyper-parametric oscillator: Quantum nonlinear photonic interactions

-where $\sigma_{x}$ is the $x$-component of the Pauli spin-$1/2$ matrix.
 The above form could have been trivially expected since our Hamiltonian is quadratic in this case.
-The above $2\times2$ matrix (within curly brackets) can be diagonalized using the Bogoliubov transformation to define the normal modes,
+The above $2\times2$ matrix (within curly brackets) can be diagonalized using the normal unitary transformation to define the normal modes,

-Here we interpret eigenvalues of the above matrix $\nu$ as the energy added by adding a single excitation to one of the normal modes.
-The two basis operators are orthogonal and commute, i.e. $\Tr[c^{\dagger}d] = 0$ and $[c,d] = 0$.
+Here we interpret eigenvalues of the above matrix $\nu$ as the energy added by adding a single excitation to one of the normal modes, $E^{n}_{c/d} - E^{n-1}_{c/d} \coloneqq \nu$, where $E^{n}_{c/d}$ refers to the energy eigenvalue of $n$ photons in the mode $c/d$.
+The two basis operators are orthogonal and commute, i.e., $\Tr[c^{\dagger}d] = 0$ and $[c,d] = 0$.
 Thus, we obtain a completely decoupled spectrum with two normal modes, symmetric $(c)$ and anti-symmetric $(d)$ modes, with $\nu = \omega \pm J$.
-We note that in general, the tight binding approximation employed to obtain this dimer Hamiltonian holds for weakly coupled sites, i.e., $\omega \gg J$, such that both normal modes have positive energy.
-However, using state-of-the-art circuit QED or ion trap setups it is possible to achieve the ultra-strong coupling regime with $J \sim \omega$~\cite{Bosman17, FriskKockum19}.
+We note that for the case of coupled optical resonators, the linear (non-interacting) Hamiltonian employed is valid for weakly coupled sites, i.e., $\omega \gg J$, such that both normal modes always have positive energy.
+However, using state-of-the-art circuit QED or ion trap setups can to achieve the ultra-strong coupling regime with $J \sim \omega$~\cite{Bosman17, FriskKockum19}.